ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/quick-tour.md

 Change the signature of the `sayHello` resource function to add `returns error?`, so that `check` will return the error value if `request.getTextPayload()` evaluates to `error`.

 > **Tip**: The `check` keyword means that if the expression evaluates to an `error`, the returned error is not handled within the same function.
-Instead, it may be passed to the caller function.
-If it is a top-level function, then runtime failure will be generated.
+For instance this `resource function sayHello` will send a '500 Internal Server Error' as it's response and will exit the function at the point of `check` given the expression evaluates to `error`.

 Now, you can get the response from Twitter by calling the tweet function.
 Replace `response.setTextPayload("Hello Ballerina!\n");` in the `sayHello` resource with the following lines of code: